sahilbhardwaj0546/spacex-Assignment/README.md

 used land_success for successful landing used launch_success for successful launch used launch_year for launching year

+if from api we are getting land_success as null then on UI on value is Accepted as we are having check for boolean values.

 6.)
 Used images from links.mission_patch key.
 7.)
 The content will be centered align with a max width of 1440==>> I was not very clear with this requirement i have implemented what i understood that is having one col with all data center aligned with a max-width of 1440px.
 8.)
 Added message to user when no match is made.